david-rhodes/GSOPs/README.md

 * It's possible to export splat animation sequences (one .ply per file).
 You can load and render these in [Postshot](https://www.jawset.com/) and [Unity](https://github.com/david-rhodes/GSOPs/blob/develop/extra/UnityGaussianSplatting/INSTRUCTIONS.md).

 ## Synthetic Training Data
 * You can use Houdini renders from procedural and manually generated camera poses (in COLMAP format) to convert your CG scenes to 3D Gaussian Splats.
-With GSOPs 2.0, PNG image support has been added to the `generate_training_data` SOP.
+With GSOPs 2.0, png image support has been added to the `generate_training_data` SOP.
 This means you can train alpha-masked 3DGS models, producing cleaner reconstructions.

 ## Help
 * All digital assets exist in the SOPS context and (most) have their own help card documentation.